Anirbansikder/vishwaCTF-Writeups/Warmup/README.md

 <hr>

-In Discord channel of vishwaCTF , go to bot-spam channel and get the flag .
+In Discord channel of vishwaCTF , go to bot-spam channel and get the flag by $flag.